Little Child: Personnel

-MacDonald said that the vocals were "credited to Lennon and McCartney, but more like the former double-tracked", though it is possible that McCartney sings a lower harmony to Lennon's lead during the verses, plus McCartney can be heard at the end singing "oh yeah" on his own, so the original credit is probably correct.
+According to MacDonald, the vocals were "credited to Lennon and McCartney, but more [likely] the former double-tracked."
+However, it is possible that McCartney sings a lower harmony to Lennon's lead during the verses.
+Moreover, McCartney can be heard singing "Oh yeah" at the end on his own, which suggests the original credit is probably correct.

 Cover versions

 Wreckless Eric covered the song with James Nicholls for Mojo magazine's CD We're With the Beatles in 2013.

-The song was also covered by the fictional band Snow Pink, on an episode of the television series CHiPs, titled "Battle of the Bands" (1982).
+The song was also covered by the fictional band Snow Pink on an episode of the television series CHiPs, titled "Battle of the Bands" (1982).